 Piping Bias Formula

-Bias width = (2 x seam allowance) + cord circumference
+- Bias width = (2 x seam allowance) + cord circumference

 In my example: Bias width = (2 x 0.5") + 0.25" = 1.25"

-How to Make Piping - Instructions
+How to Make Piping, Step by Step Instructions

-Piping gives body and durability to the edges of bags, clutches, cushions and can be used to insert a pop of contrast color into clothing and sewing projects.
-Here is how to make piping that is as individual as you are.
-Best of all, making your own piping will save you money.
+Piping gives body and durability to the edges of bags, clutches, and cushions and can be used to insert a pop of contrast color into clothing and sewing projects.

-Step 1 - Press Open
+Step 1 - Press Open the Bias

 If you have a pre-purchased bias, then press open the folded edges of the bias strips.
-If you have made your own bias strips then you are all ready to go!
+If you have made your own bias strips, then you are all ready to go!

 Step 2 - Wrap the Bias Around the Cord

-Just be careful that you have a long tail of cord so there is no chance of you accidentally pulling the cord out of the casing before you have finished.
+Just be careful that you have a long tail of the cord so there is no chance of you accidentally pulling the cord out of the casing before you have finished.
 Putting a pin through the cord at the end helps prevent pulling.

 Step 4 - Baste the Bias